cloudflare/cloudflare-docs/content/d1/platform/limits.md

 <sup>beta</sup> This is a beta-only limitation.
 The maximum storage per-database, storage per-account and number of databases will automatically increase for paid plans during the course of D1's public beta.

 Request adjustments to limits that conflict with your project goals by contacting Cloudflare.
 To make a request, complete the [Limit Increase Request Form](https://docs.google.com/forms/d/e/1FAIpQLSd_fwAVOboH9SlutMonzbhCxuuuOmiU1L_I5O2CFbXf_XXMRg/viewform), or speak to your account team.
-Note that not all limits can be increased.
+Not all limits can be increased.